 How do you expect to achieve liberation by killing innocent civilians, I ask?
 Won't this only unite Israelis against the Palestinians, weaken support around the world for your cause and give encouragement to Prime Minister Ariel Sharon's murderous proclivities?
 "We've been suffering long enough--let them find out what it's like," says one man.
 "If every Israeli begins to feel as vulnerable as we've been feeling for years," adds another, "they'll realize they can't defeat us, and they'll finally end the occupation.
 Besides, maybe Russians will decide this is not such a safe place after all, and fewer will emigrate."

-Such attitudes, which I heard frequently during a recent trip to the territories, reflect the growing rage and despair, combined with a grim determination to continue the struggle, no matter what the cost.
-A number of Palestinians were strongly opposed to the suicide bombing strategy.
-But the frustration has been building for years, and it can only be properly understood in the context of the impossible conditions Palestinians have been forced to live under: The closures and pass laws, instituted even before the Oslo agreements were signed, have led to skyrocketing unemployment and made travel difficult, sometimes impossible.
+Such attitudes, which I heard frequently during an early June trip to the territories, reflect growing rage and despair, combined with a grim determination to continue the struggle, no matter what the cost.
+A number of Palestinians were strongly opposed to suicide bombings.
+But the frustration has been building for years, and it can only be properly understood in the context of the impossible conditions Palestinians have been forced to live under: The closures and pass laws, a form of collective punishment instituted even before the Oslo agreements were signed, have led to skyrocketing unemployment and made travel difficult, sometimes impossible.
 The intricate and Orwellian system of roadblocks and checkpoints is a daily humiliation that has to be experienced to be believed: It took me more than three hours to travel from Bethlehem to Hebron--roughly twenty-five miles.
-Not only in Gaza but all over the West Bank, I met Palestinians who believe the world has given up on their cause.
-Indeed, with the United States, as always, firmly behind the Israelis, Europe generally inclined to follow the US lead, and even the Arab regimes giving only lip service to the Palestinian struggle, it's hard to argue with them on this point.
+All over the occupied territories, I met Palestinians who believe the world has given up on their cause.
+Indeed, with the United States, as always, firmly behind the Israelis, Europe generally inclined to follow the US lead and even the Arab regimes giving only lip service to the Palestinian struggle, it's hard to argue with them on this point.

 In an attempt to head this off, the villagers had set up tents next to their fields, to let everyone know they weren't giving up without a fight.
 I could see the Israeli tanks patrolling on the next hilltop.
 "Don't point at them!" one man told me.
 "They'll shoot at you."
 A few days after I was there, a coalition of villagers from Al-Khadir and Israeli anti-occupation activists marched up to the hilltop together and held a peaceful demo.
 The army ordered them to leave in ten minutes.
-After deciding that they weren't leaving quickly enough, the soldiers began to beat the protesters, breaking the arm of Neta Golan, an Israeli activist.
+After deciding that they weren't leaving quickly enough, the soldiers began to beat the protesters, breaking the arm of one Israeli activist, Neta Golan.